 - Receive your results within a few days after the sample’s arrival in the laboratory

-Information about the Milk and Egg Allergy Test
+Information about the Dairy and Egg Allergy Test

 Take a blood sample

-With the lancet enclosed with the Milk and Egg Allergy Test, take a few drops of blood yourself and collect them on the dried blood spot card provided.
+With the lancet enclosed with the Dairy and Egg Allergy Test, take a few drops of blood yourself and collect them on the dried blood spot card provided.

 Activate the test online